What is a Figma agent? (The utility vs. the AI dream)

 This is exactly what we’ve built at eesel AI.
 Our platform connects to all of a company's scattered knowledge, whether it's in Confluence, Google Docs, Notion, or Zendesk, to provide instant and accurate answers.

 For example, our AI Internal Chat lets employees ask questions in Slack and get answers that are synthesized from every single company document.
-It’s the same idea as that dream Figma Agent, but it’s real and you can use it today.
+It's the same idea as that dream Figma agent, but it’s real and you can use it today.

 Best of all, eesel AI makes this happen without a massive engineering project.
 While building a custom AI agent for Figma would be a huge undertaking, you can connect your knowledge sources to eesel AI and have it running in minutes.

-From design ideas to business reality with an AI Figma Agent
+From design ideas to business reality

-The core ideas that would make a great Figma Agent are already being used to deliver real value in other parts of a business.
+The core ideas that would make a great Figma agent are already being used to deliver real value in other parts of a business.
 The goal is always the same: automate the boring stuff so people can focus on the work that matters.

-A Figma Agent taking action, not just answering questions
+Taking action, not just answering questions

 A designer wants an AI agent to "export all assets for development."
 In the same way, a support team needs an AI to "look up an order status" or "escalate this ticket to a manager."
 It’s not just about finding information; it's about getting things done.